Fast convergence of a Federated Expectation-Maximization Algorithm: Problem Setup and EM Algorithm

 \subsection{Notation}

-\begin{itemize} \item $d$: known and fixed, the dimensionality of the problem (i.e.\ number of features). \item $x \in \mathbb{R}^d$: collection of $d$ features (covariates). \item $y \in \mathbb{R}$: observed variable. \item $z \in \{1, \ldots, K\}$: latent variable for identifying the element of the mixture. \item $K$: number of mixture components, known and fixed. \item $m$ denotes the number of clients and $n$ denotes the number of data points per client. \end{itemize} We use the set notation $[n] = \{1,\dots, n\}$ and therefore $x_{[n]} = \{x_1,\dots, x_n\}$.
+In this section we collect some notation that help in formulating our main results in the next section. \begin{itemize} \item $d$: the dimensionality of the problem (i.e.\ number of features or covariates), known and fixed. \item $\bX \in \mathcal{X} \subseteq \mathbb{R}^d$: collection of features (or covariates). \item $Y \in \mathcal{Y} \subseteq\mathbb{R}$: response variable. \item $Z \in \{1, \ldots, K\} \defeq\mathcal{Z}$: latent (unobserved) variable indicating the element of the mixture, uniformly distributed. \item $K$: number of mixture components, known and fixed. \item $m$: number of clients. \item $n$: number of data points per client. \end{itemize} We use the set notation $[n] = \{1,\dots, n\}$ and therefore $\bX_{[n]} = \{\bX_1,\dots, \bX_n\}$.
 The index $j\in [m]$ identifies the client while the index $i \in [n]$ denotes the observation.
-Moreover, $f_{p}(\cdot)$ denotes the probability density function of a continuous random variable with parameter $p$, and $g_{p}(\cdot)$ denotes the probability mass function of a discrete random variable with parameter $p$.
-The Euclidean norm is denoted by $\|\cdot\|$.
+Moreover, $f_{\btheta}(\cdot)$ denotes the probability density function of a continuous (possibly multivariate) random variable with parameter $\btheta$, and $g_{\btheta}(\cdot)$ denotes the probability mass function of a discrete random variable with parameter $\btheta$.
+We use $\|\cdot\|$ to denote the Euclidean norm.